wdong5/SE-FI/README.md

 About tcsh:

-The LLFI-GUI uses tcsh to read environment variables describing the location of the LLFI build.
+The SE-FI-GUI uses tcsh to read environment variables describing the location of the SE-FI build.
 The installer will automatically add those environment variables to your ~/.tcshrc file.
 You do not need to actively use tcsh as your primary shell, simply having it installed is enough.

 Manual Install
 ---------------
-This method is also available, and may be more suitable if you want more control over the location of the LLVM build that the LLFI requires (ie, you already have LLVM built and wish to use that build).
+This method is also available, and may be more suitable if you want more control over the location of the LLVM build that the SE-FI requires (ie, you already have LLVM built and wish to use that build).

 Dependencies: